AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 ## Guidelines and limitations

-Before you get started with the AI Assistant in Adobe Journey Optimizer B2B Edition for email content generation, review these guidelines:
+Before you get started with AI Assistant in Adobe Journey Optimizer B2B Edition for email content generation, review these guidelines:

 * The marketing objective/prompt that you define is a key determinant of the quality of the generated content.
 Use a well-defined prompt for the GenAI model to interpret accurately.
 * Upload brand assets to have accurate, on brand content.
 Without these assets, content is based on publicly available information.